-As body language we refer to all the communication signals that have nothing to do with our verbal utterances.
-These include facial expressions, gestures, postures and all movements of our body with which we communicate with our environment.
+Body language is non-verbal communication through signs or signals, elements of behavior, the appearance perceived by the sensory organs of another person.
+It includes all communication signals that have nothing to do with our verbal expressions.
+This includes facial expressions, gestures, posture, and all movements of our body with which we communicate with our environment.

 Here are some examples:

 - To get the audience to like you, make eye contact.

 People tend to pay more attention to and like those who look them in the eye.

 - To boost your confidence, open your upper body and your arms, and keep your back straight.

 - To demonstrate authority, be calm and use small, clear gestures.